The Smell of Molten Projects in the Morning

 Rather than replace those, I’ll try a new-fangled chip-on-board light source, even though that might require a current limiter and maybe a heatsink.
 Obviously, this is getting out of hand, but maybe the same folks who can’t make a white LED can make a functional COB assembly for a buck… [sigh]

-One thought on “White LED Failures”
+One response to “White LED Failures”